 - Last Price is above 100% of SMA 20 for Buy Signal (or below 100% for Sell signal)

 - Last Price is above 100% of SMA 30 for Buy Signal (or below 100% for Sell signal)

 - Last Price is above 100% of SMA 50 for Buy Signal (or below 100% for Sell signal)

 - Volume ($) is above 100,000 (some min liquidity)

 You can also follow this video tutorial (4 mins):

 (note that our performance calculations use closing price one day after crossover day, to be conservative)

 Risk management – Stop Loss and trade size.
-In all of these setups, traders should use Stop Loss orders to manage their downside risk, in case the trade goes against us, as it often will.
-Trading is about probabilities and even though these setups have a high win rate, one must be prepared to minimize losses on the trades that go bust.
-If Stop Loss order types are not supported by they exchange, at least set up a price alert (see video).
+In all of these setups, crypto traders should use Stop Loss orders to manage their downside risk, in case the trade goes against us, as it often will.
+Crypto trading is about probabilities and even though these setups have a high win rate, one must be prepared to minimize losses on the trades that go bust.
+If Stop Loss order types are not supported by the exchange, at least set up a price alert (see video).
 Also, trade size should be such that you never risk losing more than 2% of your total equity.
-Keeping the trade size small allows the trader to setup a wider Stop Loss, which gives the trade more room and time to complete with success.
+Keeping the trade size small allows the crypto trader to set up a wider Stop Loss, which gives the trade more room and time to complete with success.
 Setting Stop Loss levels too tight can often result in getting knocked out of a trade prematurely.

 Disclaimer: This content is for informational purposes only, you should not construe any such information or other material as investment, financial, or other advice.
 There are risks associated with investing in buy cryptocurrencies.
 Loss of principal is possible.